 The GABA Supplement Controversy

-Many users swear that synthetic GABA helps their stress, anxiety, depression, and insomnia, while others find them useless.
+Many users swear that taking GABA helps their stress, anxiety, depression, and insomnia, while others find them useless.

-There’s an ongoing controversy among the experts as to whether these GABA supplements work at all.
+There’s an ongoing controversy among experts as to whether GABA supplements can work at all.

 This barrier acts as the brain’s gatekeeper to keep out foreign substances.

-There are several theories that may explain why GABA supplements seem to work some of the time in spite of this limitation.
+However, there are several theories that may explain why GABA supplements seem to work some of the time in spite of this.

 But new theories are coming to light.

-It’s suspected that certain areas of the brain allow small amounts of GABA to enter.
-(6, 7)
+Research suggests that certain areas of the brain allow small amounts of GABA to enter.

-Another possibility is that GABA binds with receptors found in the peripheral nervous system, rather than those in the brain.
-(8, 9)
+Another possibility is that GABA binds with receptors found in the peripheral nervous system rather than those in the brain.

 Taking a synthetic GABA supplement may or may not work for you.